mapschool/mapschool/README.md

 # Information

-Maps are visualized information: at one end lie the issues of datums, numbers, and storage - the nuts and bolts of how we record and differentiate different places on earth.
-Between data and visualization is a transformation we call 'projection' - in which places on the massive sphere of earth become places on usually flat surfaces like printouts or computer screens.
+Maps are visualized information: At one end lie the issues of datums, numbers, and storage - the nuts and bolts of how we record and differentiate different places on earth.
+Between data and visualization is a transformation we call 'projection' - in which places on earth become places on usually flat surfaces, like printouts or computer screens.
 And then finally, we decide the details of color, tone, and symbolism that try to translate details about data into pictures that people can understand and intepret.

 ## Latitude & Longitude